prestonmoline/prestonmoline.github.io/pages/about.md

 # About

 Born and raised in Conway, Arkansas.
-I've been married since August 2023, and I graduated from BYU in April 2024 with my Masters in Accounting, and I'm currently residing in SLC, UT.
+I've been married since August 2023, I'm a CPA, and I graduated from BYU in April 2024 with my
+Masters in Accounting, and I'm currently residing in SLC, UT.

 I decided to start this website as a way for me to praise, critique, or discuss ways a movie could have been better.
 I'm by no means a perfect "critic," but I find it quite therapeutic and cathartic to rationalize and break down what I did and did not enjoy with a movie.
 I feel like it helps me understand myself even more.